nathanpeck/ecs-patterns-vitepress/pattern/ecs-service-extensions-custom-extension/index.md

 description.add(new LongStartupGracePeriod())
 ```

-Some of extensions come built in.
+Some extensions come built-in to ECS Service Extensions.
 For example one built-in extension that ships with the project is `HttpLoadBalancerExtension`.
 This extension will create a load balancer, modify the container port mappings in the task definition, and configure the ECS service and security group to allow traffic between the load balancer and instances of the task.
 Rather than needing to adjust configuration in multiple places, across multiple AWS resources you can make a single SDK call:

 ```ts
 description.add(new HttpLoadBalancerExtension());